RushuiGuan/collections/Albatross.Collections.Intervals/README.md

 var intervals = new List<IntInterval<decimal>>();

 // Insert base interval
+// This will create an interval from 1 to 100 with value 10.5m
 intervals = intervals.Insert(
     new IntInterval<decimal>(1, 100, 10.5m),
     x => x
 ).ToList();

-// Update values in a specific range (automatically splits intervals) intervals.Update(
+// Update values in a specific range (automatically splits intervals)
+// change the value from 1 to 50 to 25.0m
+intervals.Update(
     interval => interval.Value = 25.0m,  // Modification action
     1, 50,                               // Range to update